anthonyrys/cardjitsu-bot/README.md

 ### multiplayer
 allows for players to play against each other by pairing them up<br/>

-creates lobbies as to create a sense of privacy
+creates lobbies to give a sense of privacy and security
 ### singleplayer
 ##### <em>coming soon</em>